sanmoy/kolibri-azure/README.md

 [![Deploy to Azure Fully Configurable](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsanmoy%2Fkolibri-azure%2Fmain%2Fprod_deployment_template.json)

 prod_deployment_template.json ARM template will deploy all necessary infrastructures for Kolibri and user will have an up and running Kolibri instance in Azure after deployment.
+Step by step details can be found in this [blog post].